harpomaxx/GSgalgoR/README.md

 ```
 ## GPU support

-By default galgo runs some portions of its code in GPU, provided by the gpuR pacckage.
+By default galgo runs some portions of its code in GPU, provided by the gpuR package.
 Before installing gpuR, the opencl backend should be configured.

 In linux systems install lastest nvidia cuda drivers and the opencl backend.